splitgraph/splitgraph.com/docs/sgr/image_management_creation.md

 this will delta compress the changes.
 For all other tables (or if ``-s`` has been passed), this will store them as full table snapshots.

+When a table is stored as a full snapshot, `--chunk-size` sets the maximum size, in rows, of the fragments that the table will be split into (default is no splitting).

+If `--split-changesets` is passed, delta-compressed changes will also be split up according to the original table chunk boundaries.
+For example, if there's a change to the first and the 20000th row of a table that was originally committed with `--chunk-size=10000`, this will create 2 fragments: one based on the first chunk and one on the second chunk of the table.

 ### Options

   * **`-s, --snap`**: Store the table as a full table snapshot.
 This consumes more space, but makes checkouts faster.
+  * **`-c, --chunk-size INTEGER`**: Split new tables into chunks of this many rows.
+  * **`-t, --split-changesets`**: Split changesets for existing tables across original chunk boundaries.
   * **`-m, --message TEXT`**: Optional commit message

 ## tag